Directorate of Cooperation of Security and Defence: Recent achievements

 Thus, in Ghana, six French centers were opened between 2003 and 2013, allowing the Lusophone countries to maintain a true decision-making capacity and influence in the planning and the conduct of joint operations with their francophone African partners, the practice of the French language being considered as a real vector of interoperability.

-In the field of Homeland security, the DCSD rely on the financing programme "the Priority Solidarity Fund" (SPF).
-It has launched a project to fight against cocaine trafficking in Africa (ALCAO) and support to civil protection services in Africa (APCA).
+In the field of Homeland security, the DCSD relies on the financing programme "the Priority Solidarity Fund" (SPF).
+It has launched a project to fight against cocaine trafficking in Africa (ALCAO) and support civil protection services in Africa (APCA).
 Following intervention in Mali in 2013 which showed the importance of the search for a global response to contain the spread of armed radicalization.
 ALCAO interacts with the project "Justice and security in Sahel-Saharan region" (Jussec) whose DCSD controls the internal security component.
 It has enabled the Mauritanian police to seize 6.4 tons of cannabis in 2012.

 Then, the action of the DCSD is translated into local projects, looking for an inter-donor complementarity, as evidenced by the Support Project to strengthen internal security in Benin (PARSIB) which created the first center operational IT shared between customs, gendarmerie and police in Africa.

 In the field of civil aviation security and the fight against false documents, the project "Support to the security of civil aviation in Africa" (ACASA) was initiated in March 2011 and aims to build the capacity of 22 States with regard to security of civil aviation.
-The same year was realized the project "Support to the formation of internal security forces in Africa" (AFORMA) which combines the police, gendarmerie and the national guards from 10 African countries.
+The same year was realized the project "Support to the Formation of Internal Security Forces in Africa" (AFORMA) which combines the police, gendarmerie and the national guards from 10 African countries.

 Finally, to support partner countries facing emerging issues, the DCSD has continued its commitment to the development of the State action at sea using the FSP ASCEMAR, including Cameroon.
 It supports the Civic Service Development Assistance (SCAD) in Madagascar Côte d'Ivoire and Guinea.
 In order to strengthen the capacity of developing countries' civil defense, whether institutional or human, the DCSD participated in the equipment and training of the first Civil Protection Units (UPC) in Guinea Conakry.

 End of 2013, the DCSD was associated with the development of the project "Support for the fight against trafficking in human beings" (THB) in the Gulf of Guinea, which combines internal capacity building and structuring regional cooperation.

 The future prospects of the DCSD are aligned with the main theme of Elysée summit on 6 and 7 December 2013, "Peace and Security in Africa" by wearing emphasis on the link between security and development and establishing the following three priorities: